sefire-org/.github/profile/README.md

 # Hi there 👋

 Thanks for checking SEFIRE Out!
+Welcome to SEFIRE!
-Welcome to SEFIRE, a Singaporean organization dedicated to making technology for everyone.
+SEFIRE is an organization founder in Singapore, dedicated to making technology for everyone.
 We're excited to have you here!

 ## **💎SEFIRE💎**
 #### *S*oftwar*E*